Palaeopsychops: P. setosus

 P. setosus is described from a single hindwing found in the Horsefly Shales and described by Archibald and Makarkin (2006), who named the species from the Latin setosus meaning bristly or hairy. the wing is 17 mm wide by 40 mm long with a length/width ratio of 2.35.
 Overall the wing membrane is dark in color tone lightening along the margins and at the apex and preserved section of the base.
 The color patterning and proportions of the wing are notably similar to the Danish P. maculatus, though P. setosus has a larger distance between the inner gradate crossvein series, and the outer gradate series, and also by the narrower basal section of the wing.
 The wing does not have preserved nygmata or marginal trichosors, but a dense region of the wings basal area is covered in a setose band.
-The band is dominated by 0.15–0.30 mm long macrotrichia which uniformally cover the region with no differentiation when crossing veins.
+The band is dominated by 0.15–0.30 mm long macrotrichia which uniformly cover the region with no differentiation when crossing veins.
 The upper margin of the bands is indistinct grading from sparse to denser setal covering, while the lower band margin ends abruptly with the longest setae present of the band.
 The P. setosus setae band is distinct among the ithonids, and long setation is only seen in the living families Ascalaphidae and Sialidae.
 Within the Neuropteran fossil record, long dense setae is seen in the families Parakseneuridae and Kalligrammatidae.
 Only one other Palaeopsychops species, P. abruptus is noted for having wing setation, though in that species the hairs are confined to the wing venation.